EpistasisLab/regens/paper/paper.md

 # Differentiating attributes

-Many packages were built to simulate genetic data with different goals in mind.
+Many packages have been built to simulate genetic data with different goals in mind.
 Genetic Architecture Model Emulator for Testing and Evaluating Software (GAMETEs) simulates simple and epistatic SNV/phenotype associations quickly but ignores LD patterns [@source:6].
 Genome